mdliss/messageai/memory-bank/progress.md

 - ✅ optimistic UI: messages appear under 100ms from cache
 - ✅ messages sync to server automatically
 - ✅ read receipts computed client-side from lastSeenAt
-- ✅ status indicators show sent/delivered/read
+- ✅ status indicators show sent/delivered/read correctly
+- ✅ single check (✓) for unread messages - VERIFIED with multi-user testing
+- ✅ blue double check (✓✓) for read messages - VERIFIED with multi-user testing
+- ✅ read receipts update in real-time when other user views - VERIFIED
 - ✅ inverted FlatList with proper chat UI
 - ✅ KeyboardAvoidingView handles keyboard properly
 - ✅ auto-scrolls to bottom on new messages
 - ✅ loading and error states implemented
 - ✅ empty state for new conversations
 - ✅ comprehensive logging with timestamps
-- ✅ no linter errors (only 7 warnings in pre-existing files)
+- ✅ no linter errors
 - ✅ typescript strict mode maintained

 **Important notes:**